We traveled with a few friends to the Galilee recently, and as luck would have it, it was a spectacularly clear day – one of the top 20 for the year!

 Archaeological evidence shows that Capernaum was a fishing village inhabited continuously from the 1st century BC to the 13th century AD.
 It is frequently mentioned in the Gospels and was the main base for Jesus during His Galilean ministry, and was the home of Peter and Andrew.

 We looked down on the remains of the house belonging to the disciple Peter.
 We are told that Jesus had no home of his own, and He often stayed with Peter’s family.
 It was very special to visit this octagonal structure which had been blessed by the presence of Jesus—indeed the whole area has been blessed by His footsteps.
+There is a Synagogue nearby that is dated at between the 2nd and 5th centuries AD.

 There is a black basalt foundation beneath the white synagogue, probably an older synagogue that was destroyed or demolished.